phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - `--s`: Single species identifier (use this if providing one species) or `--sf` for a file containing a list of species.
 - `--g`: Gene identifier (e.g., IGH, IGK, IGL).
 - `--home`: Path to the home directory.
-- `--dirStat`: Directory containing the error statistics (e.g., mpileup files).
-- `--dirPlot`: Output directory for the generated plots.
 - Additional optional parameters:
   - `--cov`: Low coverage threshold (default: 2)
   - `--p`: Purple bar padding around low coverage regions (default: 2000 bp)
   - `--re`: Single-read mismatch threshold (default: 0.01)
   - `--rc`: Number of high-mismatch reads required to flag a position from the read-view (default: 5)
   - `--bc`: Base-view threshold (default: 80% exact match)
-  - `--m`: Absolute path to the meta-information CSV file (for generating a PDF report)
+  - `--m`: Path to the meta-information CSV file (for generating a PDF report)
   - `--so`: Generate statistics only (skip visualization)
-  - `--pg`: Absolute path for a gene-level annotation file (to produce gene-level assessments)
+  - `--pg`: Path for a gene-level annotation file (to produce gene-level assessments)

 ## Outputs